azukimochi/online-shopping/README.md

 ![](https://azukimochi.github.io/online-shopping/images/screenshot_4.png)

 4. If you input a value that is not a number, there will be no response.
 If you input a number, the application will check to see if there are enough units of that product in stock for you.
 If there are enough units, your purchase will be processed.
-The inventory will be updated to reflect the new stock quantity for that product.
+The inventory will be updated to reflect the new stock quantity for that product *(eg. The stock_quantity for Kit-Kats goes down from 8 to 7 because you've purchased 1 unit).*

 ![](https://azukimochi.github.io/online-shopping/images/screenshot_5.png)

+If there are not enough units of the requested product in stock, then a message will be logged in the terminal/bash.
+This message will tell you that there is insufficient stock.
+The current stock quantity will also be logged for your reference.
+You will then be prompted to either make another purchase request or to exit the application.

 ![](https://azukimochi.github.io/online-shopping/images/screenshot_6.png)

+If you choose to exit the application, *"Goodbye, come again!"* will be logged in your terminal/bash and your connection will end.

 ![](https://azukimochi.github.io/online-shopping/images/screenshot_7.png)